build-trust/ockam/README.md

 # service.
 Finally create a forwarder in your default Orchestrator project.
-ockam node create s --project-path default-project.json ockam tcp-outlet create --at /node/s --from /service/outlet --to 127.0.0.1:5000 ockam forwarder create s --at /project/default --to /node/s
+ockam node create s --project-path default-project.json ockam tcp-outlet create --at /node/s --from /service/outlet --to 127.0.0.1:5000 ockam relay create s --at /project/default --to /node/s

 # -- APPLICATION CLIENT --